-Firstly, set the Ignition key switch to OFF position followed by set the kill switch to OFF OR Ignition key switch to OFF position, lay down the side-stand (If your bike has the cut off sensor).
+Firstly, set the Ignition key switch to OFF position followed by setting the kill switch to OFF OR the Ignition key switch to OFF position, lay down the side-stand (If your bike has the cut-off sensor).

-Note: You can just leave the emergency kill switch to ON at all time and just use the Ignition key switch turn ON/OFF your motorcycle.
+Note: You can just leave the emergency kill switch to ON at all times and just use the Ignition key switch to turn ON/OFF your motorcycle.

 To turn ON/Start:

 Firstly, turn ON the Ignition key switch, set ON the Kill switch (If you haven’t) and raise the Side Stand (If you have the stand sensor).